Don’t be a Junior Developer: The Roadmap From Junior to Senior

 Remember, first impressions are important.

-By getting hired as a junior developer, you will have to spend a longer time getting out of that role than if you would have spent a little more time getting comfortable calling yourself an intermediate developer and getting hired into that role right away.
+By getting hired as a junior developer, you will have to spend a longer time getting out of that role than if you would have spent a little more time getting comfortable calling yourself an intermediate developer (or just a "developer") and getting hired into that role right away.

 But how do I know when I’m not a Junior Developer?